That light which resides in the sun, which illumines the whole world, which is in the moon and in fire–know that light to be mine (15:12).

-“Having become the digestive fire of all men, I abide in the body of all living beings; and joining with the prana and apana, I [digest] the four kinds of food” (15:14).
+Becoming the digestive fire, I abide in the body of all living beings.
+Joined with prana and apana, I digest the fourfold food (15:14).

 God is Vaishvanara, Cosmic Fire, which includes all forms of manifested fire, including digestive fire in the bodies of sentient beings.
 Fire is the most precious external element that human beings possess.
 In our technological age we cannot image how essential fire is, and how necessary it used to be to preserve fire.
 The scratch of a match, the flick of a gas-powered lighter, or a turn of a knob produces this vital thing.
 Now the only time we even see fire is when we cook or make fire for our amusement.
 It has become as disregarded and taken for granted as God, whose manifestation it is.